radius-project/radius/docs/adr/ucp/001-aws-resource-updating.md

 ### Create-And-Write-Only properties cannot be updated
 Since write-only properties cannot come back as a response from AWS, they cannot be compared to the user's desired state.
 Therefore, on update requests, we ignore create-and-write-only properties.
 This means that a user could create a resource, update a create-and-write-only property, try to update the resource, and see that this property update is not reflected in the resource state.

+### Array properties will currently be unsupported
+Some properties can be specified under an array entry.
+For example, `/properties/DefaultActions/*/TargetGroupArn` under the AWS::ElasticLoadBalancingV2::Listener resource.
+This behavior will currently be unsupported by this design.